swr127/daily_horoscope/README.md

 	- Six components
 	- A conditionally rendered component
 	- Two functional routes
-- Fetch and use Astro API
+- Fetch and use Astrology API
-- Render Astro API data on page
+- Render Astrology API data on page
 - Allow user to click on horoscope card and read their daily horoscope
 - Styled with responsive design